oowenn/2022lolanalysis/README.md

 In this project, we aim to answer the question: **Does `side` have a significant impact on the outcome of a game?**

-We will explore the importance these factors have on the outcome of a game with an emphasis on `side`.
+We will explore the importance these factors have on the outcome of a game with an emphasis on `'side'`.
 Additionally, we will explore the differences between matches in different leagues such as the LPL and LCK by comparing metrics that evaluate the action of a game.

-## Data Cleaning and Exploratory Data Analysis
+# Data Cleaning and Exploratory Data Analysis

-### Data Cleaning Steps
+## Data Cleaning Steps

 1. Filter the rows corresponding to team stats (`'position'` == 'team') because we are focusing on aggregated team data.
 2. Filter the rows corresponding to matches played in regional leagues ('LCK, 'LPL', ...) because we will be comparing stats between different leagues.
 3. Removed columns relating to individual players (`'player name'`, `'damage share'`, `'kills'`, ...) that aren't related to the team.
 4. Add columns corresponding to differences between team and opposing team (`'killsdif'`, `'towersdif`', ...) to use as features when evaluating the state of a game.
 5. Change appropriate columns to `bool` type (`'result'`, `'firstblood`', `'firstdragon`', `'firsttower`', ...).
-6. Replace `'side'` with `'red_side'` column (`True` if on played on Red side and `False` if played on Blue).
+6. Replace `'side'` with `'red_side'` column (`True` if played on Red side and `False` if played on Blue).
 7. Insert `'multikills'` column (sum of `'doublekills'`, `'triplekills'`, `'quadrakills'`, and `'pentakills'`) to use as a feature when evaluating the state of a game.
-8. Insert `'objectives'` column (sum of `'dragons'`, `'heralds'`, `'baronds'`) to use as a feature when evaluating the state of a game.
+8. Insert `'objectives'` column (sum of `'dragons'`, `'heralds'`, `'barons'`) to use as a feature when evaluating the state of a game.
-9. Combine `'pick1'`, `'pick2`', ..., `'pick5'` into a single column `'picks'` corresponding to a list of the champions picked for less cluttered columns.
+9. Combined `'pick1'`, `'pick2`', ..., `'pick5'` into a single column, `'picks'`, corresponding to a list of the champions picked for less cluttered columns.
-10. Combine `'ban1'`, `'ban2`', ..., `'ban5'` into a single column `'bans'` corresponding to a list of the champions banned for less cluttered columns.
+10. Combined `'ban1'`, `'ban2`', ..., `'ban5'` into a single column, `'bans'`, corresponding to a list of the champions banned for less cluttered columns.
-11. Filtered rows that had complete data (`'datacompleteness'` == 'complete') because some observations with 'partial' or 'ignore' completeness were missing key data points that we could not reasonably infer/impute.
-12. Removed irrelevant columns (`'url'`, `'datacompleteness'`, `'year'`, `'split'`, `'void_grubs'`, ...) to reduce cluttered columns.
+11. Removed irrelevant columns (`'url'`, `'year'`, `'split'`, `'void_grubs'`, ...) to reduce cluttered columns.
-13. Filled na values of `'dragons (type unknown)'` with 0.
+12. Filled na values of `'dragons (type unknown)'` with 0.

 The head of the final dataframe is shown below